GoraNetwork/developer-quick-start/evm/README.md

 The environment variables will be picked up by the example-running script discussed below.
-It should be possible to deploy example scripts to any public EVN network using this method.
+It should be possible to deploy example scripts to any public EVM network using this method.
 Deploying to a mainnets is, however, strongly discouraged for security reasons.

 ## Running and modifying the examples